tigera-cs/Calico-Foundation/4.1-policy-calico-basic-lab-YAOBANK/README.md

 You should have the following behaviour:

-* ping to the pod now fails.
+* Ping to the pod IP now fails.
 This is expected since icmp was not allowed in the policy we have applied.
-* curl to the pod ip is successful
+* Curl to the pod IP is successful
-* curl to summary is successful
+* Curl to summary is successful

 Let's cleanup the network policy for now.